Griffith Park Composting Facility entrance sign

 For more information about our Free Mulch Give-Away Program, click here.

 The Griffith Park Composting Facility began operations on January 29, 1996.
 It is designed to compost the organic matter produced in the regional park.
 Maintenance crews collect dropped leaves, lawn clippings, and trimmings from acres of landscaping.
 Zoo doo (collected from herbivores such as elephants and zebras) and biosolids are blended with chipped park greenery and composted.
 TOPGROTM the final compost product, is then used in Griffith Park, thus completing the full cycle of recycling.
-It is also available for retail sale to Los Angeles residents for their own urban landscaping projects.
+It is also available to Los Angeles residents for their own urban landscaping projects.
 The G.P.C.F. is a critical facility under LA City's Biosolids Environmental Management System.

 LA Sanitation (LASAN) strives to provide the highest quality compost and adhere to standards adopted by the compost industry.
 Learn more about the Seal of Testing Assurance for our horse manure compost and Griffith Park compost here, along with copies of the most current quarterly program STA data sheets and Iinstructions on the recommended use of the STA compost products produced by the City, at Griffith Park.